romanzdk/tech-demo-python-packaging/README.md

  - `07_multi_coverage` - Combine test coverage measurement of two Distribution Packages into one report.
  - `08_centralize_meta_data` - Specify project meta data exclusively in ony file.

+# Potential problems and their solutions
+## Missing PEP 660 (pyproject.toml) support
+The following error message can occur when installing one of the demos.

+      Checking if build backend supports build_editable ... done
+    ERROR: Project file:///XYZ has a 'pyproject.toml' and its build backend is missing the 'build_editable' hook.
+Since it does not have a 'setup.py' nor a 'setup.cfg', it cannot be installed in editable mode.
+    Consider using a build backend that supports PEP 660.

+The reason is a `setuptools` package older then version `61.0.0`.
+Upgrade `setuptools` (or `pip`) with the package manager of your choice; e.g. `python3 -m pip install --upgrade setuptools`.

 # Demo 01 - Simple terminal application